Structure of the free interfaces near triple junction singularities in harmonic maps and optimal partition problems: Harmonic maps with values in -trees. Proof of

 \subsection{Acknowledgements}

 The authors are supported by the European Research Council (ERC), through the European Union’s Horizon 2020 project ERC VAREG - Variational approach to the regularity of the free boundaries (grant agreement No. 853404).
 The authors acknowledge the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001.
-R.O. acknowledges support from the 2024 INdAM-GNAMPA project no. \texttt{CUP\_E53C23001670001}.
+R.O. acknowledges support from the 2024 INdAM-GNAMPA project no. \texttt{CUP\_E53C23001670001} and from the 2026 INdAM-GNAMPA project no. \texttt{CUP\_E53C25002010001}.
 B.V. acknowledges support from the projects PRA\_2022\_14 GeoDom (PRA 2022 - Università di Pisa) and MUR-PRIN “NO3” (n.2022R537CS).

+The authors would like to thank the anonymous referees for the careful reading of the paper, which helped to improve the exposition and to fix an issue with the proof of \Cref{t:epi} in a previous version of the paper.
+The authors are also grateful to Gianmaria Verzini for the useful discussion and for pointing out the reference \cite{wang-zhang}.